Skip to main content

 What devices are allowed?

-So as not to disturb other members of the public and staff members, devices must be in ‘silent’ mode.
-The use of a flash facility on your camera or electronic device is not permitted.
-The use of tripods or scanning equipment is also not permitted.
+Devices are permitted as long as they do not disturb others.
+They must be in ‘silent’ mode.
+The use of a flash facility, tripods, or scanning equipment is not permitted.

 How to take photographs of documents